 The dark red background represents the rich red soil of the county, and also the colour of the coat of the famous Hereford cattle breed.
 In the top centre is the head of a Hereford bull with its typical wide white face, while the three wavy stripes in blue and white represent the River Wye flowing through the county.

 The current flag was adopted by popular vote in 2019.
-Below, is shewn the previous flag which is the one shewn on the banner at the top of our pages.
+Below, is shewn the previous flag.

 The design is a banner of the county council arms which were awarded in 1895.
 The leopards faces, fondly referred to as loggerheads locally, are a traditional emblem for Shropshire (also known as Salop) and have historically evolved from the lions heads on the Shrewsbury town arms which themselves were first recorded in 1623.